aadityatiwari/notes/design-pattern/4-concurrency-patterns/8-Monitor-synchronization.md

 > *The atomicity of the operations within step 1 is important to avoid race conditions that would be caused by a preemptive thread switch in-between them.
 One failure mode that could occur if these were not atomic is a missed wakeup, in which the thread could be on c's sleep-queue and have released the mutex, but a preemptive thread switch occurred before the thread went to sleep, and another thread called a signal/notify operation (see below) on c moving the first thread back out of c's queue.
 As soon as the first thread in question is switched back to, its program counter will be at step 1c, and it will sleep and be unable to be woken up again, violating the invariant that it should have been on c's sleep-queue when it slept.*
 >

--   **signal** c**:** Also known as notify c, is called by a thread to indicate that the assertion Pc is true.
+-   **signal** c: Also known as notify c, is called by a thread to indicate that the assertion Pc is true.
 Depending on the type and implementation of the monitor, this moves one or more threads from c's sleep-queue to the "ready queue" or another queues for it to be executed.
 It is usually considered a best practice to perform the "signal"/"notify" operation before releasing mutex *m* that is associated with *c.*

 -   The **broadcast** c, also known as **notifyAll** c, is a similar operation that wakes up all threads in c's wait-queue.
 This empties the wait-queue.
 Generally, when more than one predicate condition is associated with the same condition variable, the application will require **broadcast** instead of **signal** because a thread waiting for the wrong condition might be woken up and then immediately go back to sleep without waking up a thread waiting for the correct condition that just became true.
 Otherwise, if the predicate condition is one-to-one with the condition variable associated with it, then **signal** may be more efficient than **broadcast**.